You have been in close contact with someone with COVID-19

 - Do not share personal items with others

 What if I get sick?

-If you have signs of a cold, the flu, or COVID-19-like illness (even mild symptoms):
+- If you get sick with signs of a cold, the flu, or COVID-like illness (even mild ones):

-- Even if your test is negative (not COVID-19), you must continue to self-isolate for the full 14 days
+No matter whether you have signs of illness or not, if you have been told to self-isolate and your test is negative for COVID-19, you must continue to self-isolate for the full 14 days.

 Where to get tested?

 People with weakened immune systems are at increased risk of more severe illness due to COVID-19.
 This can include older people and people with chronic diseases such as diabetes, cancer, heart, renal or chronic lung disease.

 - If your symptoms feel worse than a common cold: